Denes-Lab/ClustFinder/README.md

 To use Clustrator, navigate to the directory containing the tool, and run the script with the desired flags:
 ```
 cd /path/to/directory
-bash clustrator.sh -s <source> -n <min number of -s> pairwise_distance.tsv <SNP>
+bash clustrator.sh -s <category> -n <min number of -s> pairwise_distance.tsv <SNP>
 ```
 The flags are as follows:
--s: source of the isolates.
-Source can be anything based on your metadata file
+-s: user defined category of the isolates.
+It can be anything like- source, location, sampling time etc., based on your requirements
--n: denotes minimum number of isolates/samples of a given source If there is no need for a source, then the above command can be edited to:
+-n: denotes minimum number of genomes of a given category If there is no need for a category, then the above command can be edited to:
 ```
 bash clustrator.sh pairwise_distance.tsv <SNP>
 ```